 When users log onto networks remotely or devices are connected, companies need evidence that they are what they claim to be.
 IAM technology authenticates each access request.

 Authentication entails comparing user credentials against a central database.
 This database generally extends beyond passwords or user names.
-It can also include MFA factors and contextual information about location and devices.
+It can include MFA factors and contextual information about location and devices as well.

 2. Authorization

-After a user is authenticated, IAM systems must provide them with the right level of access to network resources.
-Each user must have the proper privileges to carry out their duties.
+After a user is authenticated, identity and access management systems must provide them with the right level of access to network resources.
+Each user must have the right privileges to carry out their duties.
 But no user should have more freedom than they require.

 IAM functions assign permissions to each user.
-Users can have access to groups of applications, but privileged access management can also be more detailed.
+Users can have access to groups of applications but privileged access management can also be more detailed.
 For instance, users could have access to view data in a CMS.
-However, the IAM system may deny them the admin privileges needed to make changes.
+But the IAM system may deny them admin privileges needed to make changes.

 In addition to those two key functions, IAM systems have an accounting function.
 They log user requests and report suspicious activity.

 IAM technology must also establish visibility of the business user identity database.
-User profiles must be available for all services and devices at all times.
-This connection is necessary for authenticating and authorizing users.
+User profiles must be available for all services and devices, at all times.
+Without this connection, authenticating and authorizing users is not possible.

 IAM components